Personal Requirements

 hide

-Costs and Compensation
+Costs and Insurance

 While there is no monetary cost to join CFA, there is the cost of your time given to CFA.
 This includes travelling to and from the station, meetings, events, and attending incidents.
-If you are a firefighter, it is possible you will miss times with your family such as Christmas and birthdays due to incidents.
+If you are a firefighter, it is possible you will miss times with your family such as Christmas or birthdays due to incidents.

 All training and equipment is provided by CFA as needed.